hgaaditya/rpi_homeserver/README.md

 ### There you have it .
 A Rpi hosting your basic services over Docker.
+### This is just the first part.
+I will follow this up with how to further set these up and tweak them for your liking.
+This was just the installation related part.

 PS: Again this is not a how to do it best,or the most this, most that.
 This guide doesn't claim to be anything but a guide just to help you get things up and running if you haven't played with similar stuff before.